Gluten-Free Chicken Fried Steak

 Here are some tips and tricks to making this delicious gluten-free chicken fried steak a success:

-- use a tender fajita style cut of beef with a lot of marbling (sirloin flap, flank steak, or skirt steak or cubed steak)
+- use a tender fajita style cut of beef with a lot of marbling (sirloin flap, flank steak, or skirt steak)

 - rinse and dry the meat